damian-dz/QtBibleViewer/README.md

 # Qt Bible Viewer

-A desktop application for viewing and searching .mybible (MySword) modules.
+A Qt-based desktop application for viewing and searching .mybible (MySword) modules.

 Currently, the main window has the following tabs: